mrb/codeclimate-clog/README.md

 # Code Climate Clog Engine

 `codeclimate-clog` is a Code Climate engine that wraps [Clog](https://www.npmjs.com/package/clog-analysis).
 Clog performs CoffeeScript static analysis.
-You can run it on your command line using the Code Climate CLI, or on our hosted analysis platform.
+You can run it on your command line using the Code Climate CLI, or on the [codeclimate analysis platform](https://codeclimate.com).

+Clog assesses code complexity by analyzing tokens from the coffeescript lexer.
+Tokens include operators (eg. +, =, --), control structures (eg. for, if, switch) and various other constructs.
+In general, few tokens per file are favored over many.
+Tokens that lead to complex code have a higher penalty than basic ones.

 ### Installation